1jour1vin

 About the estate:

 Over the past 20 years, former international rugby player Gérard Bertrand has built an exceptionally dynamic business in Languedoc.
 For this achievement, he was named “Wine Merchant of the Year” by *La Revue du vin de France* in 2016.
-Starting with the family vineyard in Villemajou, in the Corbières region, in 1987, his empire now sells millions of bottles annually and encompasses several hundred hectares spread across various sites, from Malepère to the Terrasses du Larzac.
-Since 2012, he has produced his flagship Clos d'Ora cuvée using biodynamic methods, a practice he has extended to the entire vineyard.
-Château l'Hospitalet, just outside Narbonne, is a comprehensive, high-quality visitor center—a place well worth a stop.
+Starting with the family vineyard in Villemajou, in the Corbières region, in 1987, his empire now sells millions of bottles each year and encompasses several hundred hectares spread across various sites, from Malepère to the Terrasses du Larzac.
+Since 2012, he has been producing his flagship wine, Clos d’Ora, using biodynamic methods—a practice he has since extended to his entire vineyard.
+Château l’Hospitalet, just outside Narbonne, is a comprehensive, high-quality visitor center—a place well worth a stop.

 Wine rated 4.3/5Wine rated 4.3/5Wine rated 4.3/5Wine rated 4.3/5Wine rated 4.3/5